MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/get-help-with-domains/transfer-data-manually.md

 ### <a name="email"></a>Posta elettronica:

-Chiedere agli utenti di [spostare posta elettronica, contatti, attività e informazioni del calendario](https://support.office.com/article/0996ece3-57c6-49bc-977b-0d1892e2aacc.aspx) dopo la configurazione del nuovo abbonamento.
-Possono accedere ai vecchi messaggi di posta elettronica usando il nome utente iniziale, ad esempio giorgia@contoso.onmicrosoft.com.
+Ask users to [move their email, contacts, tasks, and calendar information](https://support.microsoft.com/office/0996ece3-57c6-49bc-977b-0d1892e2aacc) after you set up your new subscription.
+They can get to their old email by using their initial user name, such as sue@contoso.onmicrosoft.com.

 ### <a name="onedrive-for-business-data"></a>Dati di OneDrive for business:

-Chiedere agli utenti di copiare/sincronizzare [il contenuto di OneDrive for business nel computer](https://support.office.com/article/59b1de2b-519e-4d3a-8f45-51647cf291cd.aspx)e quindi aggiungerlo al nuovo abbonamento.
+Chiedere agli utenti di copiare/sincronizzare [il contenuto di OneDrive for business nel computer](https://support.microsoft.com/office/59b1de2b-519e-4d3a-8f45-51647cf291cd)e quindi aggiungerlo al nuovo abbonamento.